eustrainLee/wind/README.md

-# stdex
+# wind
-the standard extension library by eustrain
+the standard library extension by eustrain